xavierpuigf/PDDLMultiAgent/README.md

 Use this API to solve the PDDL http://planning.domains/

-You can also find a plan (for set up a table) using a real environment.
-Generate the pddl from a given set of files with
+You can also find a plan for some tasks using a VirtualHome environment.
+Generate the PDDL from a given set of files with

 ```
 python env_parser.py
 ```

-And then solve it using
+It will generate a set of  PDDL problems under `data_example/out_problems`.
+You can solve those using:

 ```
-python planner.py
+python planner.py --problem_name data_example/out_problems/file_0.pddl
 ```

 You can also create your own environments, to be solved with PDDL.
 Checkout

 ```
 generate_init_envs.py
 ```